ax5ui/ax5ui-kernel/src/ax5core/API-ax5-util.md

 # Object
 ## ax5.util.filter
-You can freely edit filter by anonymous function when use. the second argument is original data. it is filtered by your customized filter function. if the result is True, saved to the first argument.
+You can freely edit filter by anonymous function when use.
+The argument is filtered by your customized filter function.

  > *Argument, Usage, Output*